voschezang/coding-handbook/product-management.md

-**Promotion driven development**
-Bias for optics & complexity.
-Build interesting stuff tools of useful tools.

 **Customer chasing development**
 Optimize on satisfying a single customer, instead of a market.

+**Feature Factory**
+Bias for releasing features, rather than solving customer problems.
+See [software-engineering](software-engineering.md]).

+**Invisible work**
+Single-point-of-failure.
+No handover in case of problems.

 **Pet Projects**
 Build something in secret to avoid the administrative or collaborative overhead.

+**Promotion driven development**
+Bias for optics & complexity.
+Build interesting stuff tools of useful tools.

 **Shadow Backlog**
 Typically non-prioritized and not discussed openly.

-**Invisible work**
-Single-point-of-failure.
-No handover in case of problems.

 **Zombie product**
 A product that is kept alive for political or personal reasons.